-This report recommends a combination of risk management measures and operational systems that will reduce the risk associated with the importation of mangosteen fruit from Indonesia into Australia to achieve Australia's ALOP, specifically:
+This draft report recommends a combination of risk management measures and operational systems that will reduce the risk associated with the importation of mangosteen fruit from Indonesia into Australia to achieve Australia's ALOP, specifically:

-- packing of undamaged fruit of maturity index of 2-3 (fruit with reddish spots or reddish skin) because such fruit does not host fruit flies. - a systems approach (cleaning of the fruit, including under the calyx, using pressurised air blasting and brushing, fumigation with methyl bromide, and regulatory visual inspection and remedial action) for spider mites, mealybugs and ants. - a supporting operational system to maintain and verify the phytosanitary status of consignments.
+- packing of undamaged fruit of a maturity index of 2-3 (fruit with reddish spots or reddish skin) because such fruit does not host fruit flies. - a systems approach (cleaning of the fruit, including under the calyx, using pressurised air blasting and brushing, fumigation with methyl bromide, and regulatory visual inspection and remedial action) for spider mites, mealybugs and ants. - a supporting operational system to maintain and verify the phytosanitary status of consignments.
 DAFF Biosecurity will verify that the proposed phytosanitary measures have been applied. - pre-export phytosanitary inspection and certification by the Indonesian Agricultural Quarantine Agency (IAQA) and on-arrival phytosanitary inspection, remedial action if required, and clearance by DAFF Biosecurity.

-This report contains details of the risk assessments for the quarantine pests and the recommended quarantine measures.
+This draft report contains details of the risk assessments for the quarantine pests and the proposed quarantine measures in order to allow interested parties to provide comments and submissions to Biosecurity-Plant, Department of Agriculture, Fisheries and Forestry within the 60-day consultation period.